Interpretable Deep Learning Paradigm for Airborne Transient Electromagnetic Inversion: Experiments

+Forward modeling was performed using the inverted one-dimensional models, and the results were compared with the original observations, as shown in Fig. \ref{12}.
+The AEM signals predicted by our method are generally consistent with both the observed data and the signals predicted by the USGS reconstructed model.
+It is important to note that, in real-world scenarios, noise-free AEM data are not available.
+Thus, the RMSPE is approximately estimated based on the original observed data, which contain noise, and therefore may not approach zero.

 To validate the depth results obtained by the proposed method, we generated depth slices to analyze the lateral variations in resistivity.
-The depth slice at a depth of 27 meters is shown in Fig. \ref{9}.
+The depth slice at a depth of 27 meters is shown in Fig. \ref{13}.
 The results from our method are highly consistent with the USGS inversion results, clearly delineating the edge and extent of Leach Lake and the surrounding mountain contours.
-In contrast, the USGS inversion results excluded data affected by significant environmental noise, leading to gaps in the depth slice and affecting the lateral resolution of the subsurface electrical structure.
+In contrast, the USGS inversion results excluded resistivity models with low reliability that were significantly affected by environmental noise, leading to gaps in the depth slice and affecting the lateral resolution of the subsurface electrical structure.
 Our method, however, processes all the data, providing a more accurate lateral representation.

-The depth slice at 88 meters, shown in Fig. \ref{10}, demonstrates that the results obtained by our method are consistent with the USGS inversion results, revealing well-defined lateral structures.
+The depth slice at 88 meters, shown in Fig. \ref{14}, demonstrates that the results obtained by our method are consistent with the USGS inversion results, revealing well-defined lateral structures.
 This indicates that the inversion results produced by our proposed method are reliable at this depth and can be trusted for accurate interpretation.

 The inversion results of field data from the Leach Lake Basin at Fort Irwin demonstrate that our method yields reliable results, accurately revealing the subsurface electrical structure.
 Additionally, it can directly handle noisy data, including data affected by significant environmental noise, which traditional methods struggle to process, providing enhanced lateral structural representations.
 Furthermore, the RMD used, with its well-structured and deep layers, enables the trained deep learning model to accurately reflect the actual subsurface electrical structure.